 If an Officer of the Local fails to attend three consecutive membership meetings or three consecutive executive meetings without good and sufficient reason, their office will be declared vacant and filled at the next meeting.

 The Executive Board shall do the work delegated to it by the Local and shall be held responsible for the proper and effective functioning of all committees.
-Should any Board member fail to answer the roll call for three (3) Executive Board meetings without having submitted good reasons for those failures their office shall be declared vacant and shall be filled by an election at the following Central Membership Meeting.
+Should any Board member fail to answer the roll call for three (3) Executive Board meetings without having submitted good reasons for those failures their office shall be declared vacant and shall be filled by an election at the following General Membership Meeting.
 (Article B 2.5)

 The Local Union may hold membership meetings in person and/or virtually.
-Where virtual meetings are held, all voting will be conducted electronically provided secrecy can be maintained, where mandated to the National Union.
+All votes shall be held using an electronic voting platform that ensures secure access, either using a password or a personalized link.
+This is to ensure that the secrecy of the vote is guaranteed at all times, and that the integrity of the vote is maintained.

 ARTICLE XIII-DUTIES OF TABLE OFFICERS AND EXECUTIVE BOARD MEMBERS